ojfernandez/CrowBot/README.md

 ## Extending the bot

 You can add as many header files and .cpp files into the src and include folders as you wish.
 All .cpp files in the src directory will be linked together into the bot's executable.

-## Renaming the bot

-To rename the bot, search and replace "templatebot" in the `CMakeLists.txt` with your new bots name and then rename the templatebot folder in include.
-Rerun `cmake ..` from the `build` directory and rebuild.